OfficeDev/Microsoft-Teams-Samples/samples/meetings-token-app/csharp/README.md

 > In-meeting tabs are only available in the Teams desktop client.
 They will not be visible when you run Teams in a web browser.

-Note:- If you are facing any issue in your app,  [please uncomment this line](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/meetings-token-app/csharp/AdapterWithErrorHandler.cs#L32) and put your debugger for local debug.
+**Note**: If you are facing any issue in your app, [please uncomment this line](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/meetings-token-app/csharp/AdapterWithErrorHandler.cs#L32) and put your debugger for local debug.

 -- Sideload the app in a Teams desktop client
     1. Create a meeting with few test participants, ideally with a mix of Presenters and Attendees.